Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Introduction

-which does not depend on time derivatives of the input, the new input can always be chosen such that the corresponding feedback is a quasi-static feedback of the systems' original, classical state $x$.
-Second, we show that on the basis of such an exact linearization, it is possible to achieve a linear, decoupled and asymptotically stable tracking error dynamics by an additional feedback which again requires only measurements of the state $x$.
-Thus, in contrast to the standard approach for the tracking control design described in \cite{DelaleauRudolph:1998}, the usage of a generalized Brunovsk{\'y} state can again be avoided.
+which may depend on the input but not on time derivatives of the input, the new input can always be chosen such that the corresponding feedback is a quasi-static feedback of the systems' original, classical state $x$.
+In contrast to \cite{DelaleauPereiradaSilva:1998-1,DelaleauPereiradaSilva:1998-2}, this alternative approach reveals structural properties which are important regarding tracking control design.
+Third, we show that on the basis of such an exact feedback linearization, it is possible to achieve a linear, decoupled and asymptotically stable tracking error dynamics by an additional feedback which again requires only measurements of the state $x$.
+Thus, in contrast to the standard approach for the tracking control design described in \cite{DelaleauRudolph:1998}, the usage of a generalized Brunovsk\'y state can again be avoided.
 Preliminary results addressing this topic can be found in \cite{KolarRamsSchlacher:2017} and \cite{GstottnerKolarSchoberl:2020}.
-The approach taken therein roughly speaking consists of deriving a tracking control law based on a generalized Brunovsk\'y state and -- under certain assumptions -- subsequently transforming this control law such that it depends on the original, classical state $x$ and the reference trajectory only.
-In the present contribution, in contrast, we completely avoid the usage of a generalized Brunovsk\'y state and show for $(x,u)$-flat systems how to derive a tracking control law of the desired form $u=\alpha(x,y^d(t),\dot{y}^d(t),\ldots,y^{d,(r)}(t))$, which only depends on $x$ and the reference trajectory $y^d(t)$, directly.
+The approach taken therein roughly speaking consists of deriving a tracking control law based on a~generalized Brunovsk\'y state and -- under certain assumptions -- subsequently transforming this control law such that it depends on the original, classical state $x$ and the reference trajectory only.
+In the present contribution, in contrast, we completely avoid the usage of a generalized Brunovsk\'y state and show for $(x,u)$-flat systems how to derive a tracking control law of the desired form~${u=\alpha\bigl(x,y^d(t),\dot{y}^d(t),\dots,y^{d,(r)}(t)\bigr)}$, which only depends on $x$ and the reference trajectory $y^d(t)$, directly.